Assassination-Classroom/javascript-hoist-the-right-way-mini-series/episode2.md

 <img width="40" alt="developer he/she" src="./assets/developer.png">

 `developer`: ahmmm, let me think about it a little more🤔...
-I hope this is correct:
+I hope this is the answer:

 <details>
 <summary>